LittleBigSalino/Jon.Wpf.CustomControls/README.md

 - [TtsReader](./Docs/TtsReader.md): A text to speech reading control.
 - [ToggleSwitch](./Docs/ToggleSwitch.md): A binary selection control, similar to a checkbox, but with a sleek design.
 - [WatermarkTextbox](./Docs/WatermarkTextbox.md): A text box with a placeholder text feature, also known as watermark.
-- [PersonPicture](./Docs/PersonPicture.md):Person Icon Status control.
+- [PersonPicture](./Docs/PersonPicture.md): Person Icon Status control.
 - [PropertyGrid](./Docs/PropertyGrid.md): A control for displaying and editing the properties of an object.
+Includes CollectionControl
 - [TerminalControl](./Docs/TerminalControl.md): A console terminal or a terminal for your application as well.
 - [Calculator](./Docs/Calculator.md): A drop-in working calculator control.
-- Coming Soon:
-    - CollectionControlDialog - View List or Observable Collection in a dialog window.
-Each can open up a separate property grid dialog.
-    - Range Slider - Two bar slider where a range can be selected.
+- [TextToSqlQueryTextBlock](./Docs/TextToSqlQueryTextBlock.md): Translates English text into SQL queries using GPT-3 and displays the result. *NEW*

 Please refer to each control's documentation for more details.